tsg-iitkgp/OnBoarding/TechTeam.md

 - Manage and update archival data, and results of various events, such as InterIIT and GC

-NOTE: As we move forward and create new projects, this document should be updated
+NOTE: As we move forward and create new projects, this document should be updated.

 ## Formation

 The Tech-Team should be formed via the below process by the present Technology Coordinator for his tenure.
 The previous members of the team can voluntarily contribute.
 They MUST get added to Alumni team of the organisation on Github.

 - A form should be circulated after the nomination of the tech coordinator.
 An example form for the same is [here](https://forms.gle/9Du4xXSurx6C7dMz8).
 Ask the PR Chair to create a FB post, with content similar to the one in `Posts/TechTeamFB.md`.
-Sufficient time should be given to candidates in order to prepare CV in case they don't have one yet.
+Sufficient time should be given to candidates in order to prepare a CV in case they don't have one yet.

-- After scrutinizing the form responses, interviews should be conducted in 15 days following the form submission
+- After scrutinizing the form responses, interviews should be conducted in 15 days following the form submission.

 - From the interview, 4 to 6 should be chosen.
-This number can be stretched or squeezed at the discretion of the present (and former) Tech Coordinator, and the goals in mind for their tenure
+This number can be stretched or squeezed at the discretion of the present (and former) Tech Coordinator, and the goals in mind for their tenure.

 - Results should be published via the Gymkhana page (and also mail to be sent to new members) within a week of the interviews.